tarantool/doc/sphinx/book/connectors/__results.rst

          Interpreting function return values
 =====================================================================

-For all Connectors, calling a function via Tarantool causes a return in MsgPack format.
+For all connectors, calling a function via Tarantool causes a return in the MsgPack format.
 If the function is called using the connector's API, some conversions may occur.
 All scalar values are returned as tuples (with a MsgPack type-identifier followed by a value); all non-scalar values are returned as a group of tuples (with a MsgPack array-identifier followed by the scalar values).
 If the function is called via the binary protocol command layer -- "eval" --